kivy/python-for-android/testapps/on_device_unit_tests/README.rst

 You can use the provided file `setup_test_app.py`.
 Check our `Makefile
 <https://github.com/kivy/python-for-android/blob/develop/Makefile>`__ to guess
-how to build th e test app, or also you can look at `testing pull requests documentation
+how to build the test app, or also you can look at `testing pull requests documentation
 <https://github.com/kivy/python-for-android/blob/develop/doc/source/testing_pull_requests.rst>`__,
 which describes some of the methods that you can use to build the test app.